 According to the North American consultancy, they can result in:

-– Better processes: Although resistance to changes and decreased efficiency is common, it is possible to obtain significant changes in logistics when re-evaluating each stage of production.
+Although resistance to changes and decreased efficiency is common, it is possible to obtain significant changes in logistics when re-evaluating each stage of production.
 For example, on many orders, product separation and packaging processes can be combined, reducing steps and optimizing transportation and space.

-– Train people: By having trained people and a better organization of workspaces – avoiding excess people in periods of low demand – it is possible to increase efficiency by 15%.
+By having trained people and a better organization of workspaces – avoiding excess people in periods of low demand – it is possible to increase efficiency by 15%.
 Some companies have achieved even better results with the extra help of temporary employees, usually students.

-– Interaction with third parties: deposits are not islands.
+Deposits are not islands.
 To operate efficiently, a distribution center must effectively interact with three main groups: suppliers, internal and external customers, and with other sectors within the organization itself.
 Understanding demand, again, is an essential step in coordinating this process.

-– Flexibility: Many locations choose a unique approach to warehouses, rather than segmenting them according to the types of products required by the customer.
+Many locations choose a unique approach to warehouses, rather than segmenting them according to the types of products required by the customer.
 But it is worth paying attention to that.
 A warehouse from a pharmaceutical company was able to reduce order processing time by 20% simply by eliminating very high shelves.

-– Sense of ownership: Outsourcing is a common strategy for companies that do not have distribution as an essential competence.
+Outsourcing is a common strategy for companies that do not have distribution as an essential competence.
 However, many of these businesses tend to have a less personalized and more general approach, which can create collaboration gaps between suppliers and customers.
 Therefore, by closely analyzing these processes and creating a sense of ownership, optimization will be easier to visualize and achieve.

 And, if you are interested in getting deeper into the topic, the Massachusetts Institute of Technology (MIT) provides an online course on the subject.
 Find out more here.